Peter Breggin: SSRI antidepressants

 In the early 1990s Breggin suggested there were problems with the methodology in the research of SSRI antidepressants.
 As early as 1994 in Talking Back to Prozac, he warned that Prozac was causing violence, suicide and mania.
 Breggin elaborated on this theme in many subsequent books and articles about newer antidepressants.
 In 2005, the FDA began requiring black box warnings on SSRIs, warning of an association between SSRI use and suicidal behavior in children, and later extended it to young adults.
 New general warnings were added along with the aforementioned black box warnings.
 These warnings confirmed many of the adverse effects first emphasized by Breggin in Toxic Psychiatry with specific mentions by the FDA of drug-induced "hostility", "irritability", and "mania".
 In 2006, the FDA expanded the warnings to include adults taking Paxil, which is associated with a higher risk of suicidal behavior as compared to a placebo.

-In 1994, Breggin said that Eli Lilly and Company (maker of the antidepressant Prozac) attempted to discredit him and his book Talking Back to Prozac by linking him to the Church of Scientology and labeling his views as "Neo-Scientology".
-Breggin denied any connection to Scientology.
-Breggin later clarified that he was still in agreement with some of CCHR's anti-psychiatric views, supporting Tom Cruise's public stance against psychiatry.
+In 1994, Breggin said that Eli Lilly and Company (maker of the antidepressant Prozac) attempted to discredit him and his book Talking Back to Prozac by falsely linking him to the Church of Scientology and labeling his views as "Neo-Scientology".